 The Third Century Crisis in the 2nd century AD was a series of military, social, and political crises that almost destroyed the Roman Empire.
 For some fifty years (235-285 AD), one of the world’s greatest Empire’s and one of the most influential state’s in history was stricken by military revolts, barbarian invasions, economic collapse, plague, and political divisions.
 For many years it seemed that the Roman Empire would fragment and collapse.

-In 200 AD, the Roman Empire was at its greatest extent since the reign of Trajan and a strong Emperor, Septimius Severus governed it.
+In 200 AD, the Roman Empire was at its greatest extent since Trajan's reign, and a strong Emperor, Septimius Severus, governed it.
 The Empire seemed invincible, and it had overawed the German and Iranian tribes on its Rhine and Danuban frontiers.
-The Parthian Empire, once Rome’s most formidable enemy in the east was no longer a serious threat.
+The Parthian Empire, once Rome’s most formidable enemy in the east, was no longer a serious threat.
 The local elites in the Empire had become Romanized and were very loyal to Rome.

 After the death of Emperor Severus, his sons Geta and Caracalla ruled as co-Emperors.
 Caracalla murdered his brother and became sole ruler and according to Gibbon he ‘was the common enemy of mankind.’
 After Caracalla was assassinated, in 217 AD, he was succeeded by an alleged relative Elagabalus, a former priest in a sun-cult in Syria.
-The sources are all hostile to Elagabalus who it is said tried to impose his religion on Rome and who may have been a transsexual.
-When he was assassinated (222 AD) he was succeeded by his nephew Alexander Severus, who was a benign ruler who was prepared to cooperate with the Senate.
+The sources are all hostile to Elagabalus, who tried to impose his religion on Rome and be transgender.
+When he was assassinated (222 AD), he was succeeded by his nephew Alexander Severus, who was a benign ruler who was prepared to cooperate with the Senate.
 However, he too was assassinated, and his death is widely seen as the start of the Third Century Crisis.

 Furthermore, parts of Dacia and the Rhine provinces were occupied by German tribes.
-No part of the Empire was safe from raiders and even Athens was besieged by Gothic pirates.
+No part of the Empire was safe from raiders, and Gothic pirates besieged even Athens.
 During the many wars and invasions, pan-Mediterranean trade was severely curtailed.
 Hyper-inflation became the norm.
 Agriculture was disrupted, and food shortages were common and another eruption of the plague devasted many urban centers.
 However, the Empire managed to pull itself back from the abyss under a series of military Emperors.
-The Roman army remained very formidable and under several Illyrian Emperors, order was restored in the provinces, and the frontiers secured.
+The Roman army remained very formidable, and under several Illyrian Emperors, the order was restored in the provinces, and the frontiers secured.

 The emergence of the Goths, who created a large state in modern Ukraine, created a significant challenge for the Balkan and Black Sea provinces.
 They were militarily powerful and were especially proficient in cavalry and even took to the sea to launch piratical attacks in the 250 AD.
 The barbarian attacks were ferocious for two reasons.
 First, the Romans had been weakened by constant warfare.
 The bloody civil wars had been especially devasting.
 The Roman legions could no longer defeat foreign raids and invasions.

 Second, the barbarians were often desperate.
-Climate change and rising sea levels had impacted on their food supply and they were forced to raid deeper and deeper into Imperial Roman territories.
+Climate change and rising sea levels impacted their food supply, and they were forced to raid deeper and deeper into Imperial Roman territories.
 They needed to secure resources and seize arable lands to stay alive.
 The continuous barbarian invasion thus weakened the Empire, and this encouraged further raiding by tribal confederations beyond the Rhine and Danube.

 In 224 AD, Ardashir, the ruler of Fars in modern Iran, defeated and killed the last of the Parthian kings and this is seen as the beginning of the Sassanian Empire.
 Its Emperors or ‘King of Kings’ portrayed themselves as the heirs of the Great Persian Empire of Xerxes.
 It was a much more formidable state that the Parthian and within two decades, the Sassanians ruled an area much larger than anything governed by their predecessors.
 The neo-Persian Empire was a centralized state and had a regular army.

 The Third Century Crisis is sometimes known as the ‘Military Anarchy.’
 In other words, the army was not controlled by any unified authority.
-The different legions sought to have their general become Emperor, because of the prestige and the monetary rewards that they would secure upon his accession.
-As a result, the legions in the Balkans would fight those from the Western provinces in order to determine who should become the ruler of the Roman World.
+The different legions sought to have their general become Emperor because of the prestige and monetary rewards they would secure upon their accession.
+As a result, the legions in the Balkans would fight those from the Western provinces to determine who should become the ruler of the Roman World.

 The root cause of the civil wars and endless usurpations was the fact that Rome had not developed a formal succession process even though it was a de-facto monarchy.
 As a result, any general with an army could intimidate the Senate to recognize his right to become the legitimate Emperor.
-This led to a profoundly unstable system and for almost fifty years there was rarely a strong government.
+This led to a profoundly unstable system, and for almost fifty years, there was rarely a strong government.
 Because as Gibbon noted ‘the soldiery had become aware of their power’, they disregarded any authority that was not aligned with their interests.
-The result was endless civil wars that depleted the ranks of the legions and meant that they could not defend the Imperial provinces.
-It was only when the army was brought under the control of Diocletian and his reformed administration that the civil wars ended, and the legions could once again protect the Empire.
+The result was endless civil wars that depleted the legions' ranks and meant that they could not defend the Imperial provinces.
+It was only when the army was brought under Diocletian's control and his reformed administration that the civil wars ended, and the legions could once again protect the Empire.

 The Third Century Crisis was a fifty-year emergency when the Romans struggled to preserve their state and their way of life.
 There are a series of factors that led to the crisis.
-The constant invasions of barbarians especially German tribal confederations meant that Rome could barely defend its borders.
+The constant invasions of barbarians, especially German tribal confederations, meant that Rome could barely defend its borders.
 Then the rise of the Sassanian Empire meant that the Roman legions were overstretched and constantly under pressure.
-The impact of the constant fighting on the economy and society was devastating and seriously undermined the ability of successive Emperors to manage the military situation.
-Then a series of natural disasters, including plague and climate change, damaged the Romans ability to fight.
+The constant fighting on the economy and society was devastating and seriously undermined the ability of successive Emperors to manage the military situation.
+A series of natural disasters, including plague and climate change, damaged the Romans' ability to fight.
 The lack of a formal succession plan for Emperors led to the army becoming the power-broker and this led to interminable civil wars and revolts.
 The Military Anarchy was perhaps the single most significant factor in the Third Century Crisis and the near destruction of the Roman Empire.